micbay/RaceTimerAndController/README.md

   - and accordingly, edit setting `INTERRUPT_PORT` in the `localSettings.h` file, to read from the port K byte, `PINK`, instead of port C byte, `PINC`, to check triggered lanes.

 ## **Power Supply (+5V)**
 All devices in this build are powered from a +5V source.
-The displays should draw power from the source supply and not through the Arduino which cannot support enough current to run everything without flickering.
+The displays should draw power from the source supply and not through the Arduino which cannot support enough current to run everything properly.

 > ***Powering MAX7219 LED Bars** - Power for these can be daisy chained for the first 2 bars, but cascading 3 or more may require running the power directly to each subsequent display bar, but always keep all the signal lines daisy chained.*

 > ***<span style="color:yellow"> Connect Arduino GND to external ground reference </span>** - Like many projects with higher power demands, this one uses an external power supply to get enough current for operation; during development and programming, we will often have the computer USB plugged in as well, which also serves as a power supply.
 Sometimes the computer might be using battery and sometimes it may be using wall power, this can change the ground reference of the USB with respect to the other power sources.
 If one is not careful, one may create a ground reference mismatch.
 To avoid this we should jumper all common input supply grounds into the Arduino.
-Ground reference mismatch can cause intermittent errors, or the device to not work at all.
+Ground reference mismatch can cause intermittent errors, or the device to not work at all.*
 >
-> If we were to inadvertently find ourselves with the configuration shown here.
+> *If we were to inadvertently find ourselves with the configuration shown here.
 It may appear to be ok on first look, but with the multi-meter we can see that there is a 1.9V differential between the two ground references when it should be reading close to 0.*
 >
 > ![GroundLoop HIGH](Images/MismatchedGroundRef_HIGH.png)
 > Connecting our grounds to bring them to the same potential, as below, will eliminate the problem above.